FREE SHIPPING ON ORDERS $20 OR MORE!

 Harvested broccoli should be eaten within four to seven days.
 If you are

 going to freeze it, then do so within 24 to 48 hours to maintain freshness.
 Make sure you blanch the broccoli before you freeze it.

 Frozen broccoli will last about six months in the freezer.
-Or you can pickle it using a pressure canner.
+Or you can pickle it using a bath canner.
 Pickled broccoli will last about one year.

 Because of the low acid in broccoli, it cannot be canned like bush beans.

 If you are looking for seed production from open pollinated varieties, then let the florets turn into stalks.
 Stalks will then produce flowers.
 Flowers will produce pods.
 Each pod will have 4 to 6 seeds in it.
 You can get thousands of seeds from one plant.
 Of course you may have to cover them because birds will like them as well.
 I found this out the hard way when I had some almost ready to harvest and the birds got them.
 In one night they ate thousands of seeds.

 Some broccoli will produce side shoots once the main head is harvested.
 These can be eaten as well.